-There are around 1,900 species of starfish around the world living in the seabed.
-These creatures can withstand frigid and tropical environments.
-They are marine invertebrates, meaning they are part of a group of marine animals that lack a vertebral column.
-The fossil record of starfish dates back to around 450 million years ago, but there are few examples to cite.
+Starfish also known as sea stars can withstand frigid and tropical environments.
+The fossil record of these marine invertebrates dates back to around 450 million years ago, but there are few examples to cite.
 Scientists describe the trouble of finding intact and older starfish remains due to their disintegration after death.
 Usually, only parts of the animal are preserved, such as the ossicles.

 Appearance